← Back to blog

 The progression: 0% to 933%

 Over 27 experiments, we changed one variable at a time.
-Each change moved the receipt ratio — receipts submitted per mandate — in the same direction: up.
+Each change moved the receipt ratio — receipts submitted per record — in the same direction: up.
 Every improvement came from removing friction or removing alternatives, never from adding complexity.

 ChangeReceipt ratio